 MacIlwaine, Herbert C

-Herbert MacIlwaine was born in 1859 in Belfast, son of Rev Dr William MacIlwaine, canon of Belfast Cathedral, and his wife Mary.
+Herbert MacIlwaine was born on 13 November 1858 in Belfast, son of Rev Dr William MacIlwaine, canon of Belfast Cathedral, and his wife Mary.
 After graduating from Trinity College Dublin, Herbert (like Cecil Sharp) spent eight years (1885-93) in Australia.
 He and his older brother Arthur were partners in a horsebreeding venture at Mullaburra, near Mount Garnet 100 miles SW of Cairns in Queensland.
 It was a lonely existence and eventually the business failed.
 However, Herbert was a shareholder in the Townsville Herald Newspaper Company and got a job there as a journalist before returning to London, where he worked as a reader for the publishers Archibald Constable & Co.
 He then wrote a number of thoughtful stories about the colonial experience, particularly describing bush life and aborigine/pioneer relations.
 These fourteen stories were published in both countries.

 In the 1911 census Herbert MacIlwaine was living in Ormiston Rd (now Ormiston Grove) near Shepherd's Bush and soon afterwards married his housekeeper Ethel Willett (Fulham reg 1a 699).
 He was 52 and she was a young widow aged 28.
 They had a son Anthony but MacIlwaine died on 1/10/1916 aged 57.
 Anthony was later adopted by Mary Neal.